Compaq LTE: First generation

 The LTE and LTE/286, released on October 16, 1989, were true notebooks, each occupying exactly the footprint of ANSI Letter paper while measuring 1.9 in thick.
-The LTE was the first notebook on the market with conventional 3.5-inch floppy disk drives, as well as the first with optional hard disk drives.
+The LTE was the first true notebook on the market with conventional 3.5-inch floppy disk drives, as well as the first with optional hard disk drives.
 Compaq sourced their floppy drives from Citizen Watch and their hard drives from Conner Peripherals.
 Despite the drive's platters measuring 3.5 inches in diameter, as had been typical of desktop computers since the late 1980s, the drive's casing measured 0.75 in thick—much thinner than the desktop drives of its day.
 This allowed Compaq to fit a spinning hard drive within the confines of the notebook-sized computer.
 Compaq offered the baseline, 8086-equipped LTE with either an internal 20-MB Conner hard drive or no hard drive at all (while still possessing a floppy drive).
 On the other hand, Compaq offered users the option to buy the 286-based LTE/286 with a 40-MB hard drive, a 20-MB hard drive, or no hard drive.
 (Note: Compaq also sold external 360-KB and 1.2-MB 5.25-inch floppy drives compatible with the LTE as means of removable storage.)

 The LTE and LTE/286 feature monochrome LCD screens manufactured by Citizen Watch.
 The LCD measures 7.7 inches wide by 3.7 inches tall and is capable of displaying CGA graphics in four shades of gray.
 The screens contain a blue electroluminescent backlight, allowing users to read off the laptops in low-light conditions.
 The LTE sports an 80C86 clocked at 9.54 MHz, while the LTE/286 is based on the 80C286 clocked at 12 MHz.
 Both are respectively CMOS versions of Intel's 8086 and 80286 processors, intended for low-power applications such as battery-powered portable computers.
 (Note: For the LTE/286 only, the laptop supports an optional math co-processor, the 80C287.)
 The LTE and LTE/286 are equipped with 640 KB of internal RAM, expandable to 1.6 MB (for the LTE) or 2.6 MB (for the LTE/286) of RAM with the use of the use of 1- and 2-MB proprietary RAM cards that were sold by Compaq.

 The Compaq LTE and LTE/286 were primarily manufactured by Compaq at their Houston campus.
 Compaq later signed a contract with Citizen to allow the latter to manufacture models of the LTE and LTE/286 for distribution in certain territories.
 This was the first time that Citizen, primarily a manufacturer of timepieces and precision electronics, had produced an entire computer system.